Policies - Sustainable Australia Party

 Policy: Establish a federally funded national job guarantee program in order to ensure full employment, managed through the re-established Commonwealth Employment Service (CES), and initially focused on protecting and restoring Australia’s environment.

-Includes: Properly measure unemployment and underemployment | Initially focus the job guarantee program on protecting and restoring Australia’s environment More
+Key policy methods: Properly measure unemployment and underemployment | Initially focus the job guarantee program on protecting and restoring Australia’s environment

 Law & Order